enix/revealjs/README.md

-A simple container which accelerates the revealjs installation.
+A simple revealjs container with the enix look & feel.

-# Tags

-enix/revealjs:1